majestyz3/vault_k8s_client_namespace_demo/README.md

 configure/
-Contains configure-vault.yaml to set up Kubernetes auth in Vault. vault-install/ user_data.tpl: Cloud-init template for installing Vault on EC2. vault-config.tpl: Basic Vault configuration file.
+Contains configure-vault.yaml to set up Kubernetes auth in Vault. vault-install/ user_data.hcl: Cloud-init template for installing Vault on EC2. vault-config.hcl: Basic Vault configuration file.
 Using Without Doormat (Manual Credentials)
 If you do NOT want to use Doormat and prefer to pass AWS credentials directly, modify: